-- The Knoll
+- The Knoll-Willows Open Space

-- A little hike right downtown – walking up to the Knoll offers beautiful views overlooking town, as well as a step back in time.
-Two buildings from the 1907 and 1908 sit on the property.
+- A little hike right downtown – walking up to the Knoll offers beautiful views overlooking the town, as well as a step back in time.
+Two buildings from 1907 and 1908 sit on the property.

 - There are events year-round in Estes Park, but they really ramp up in the summer!
 For a full and complete list that you can sort by dates, categories and more, visit our events calendar.
 Find some highlights and larger festivals below.

 OK, you’ll need some gas money, and maybe some loose change for a cup of coffee or some snacks, but otherwise these scenic drives are a great way to take in the sites of the Rocky Mountains for free.
-Of course, nearly every drive to and around Estes are free, but these two are our favorites.
+Of course, nearly every drive to and around Estes is free, but these two are our favorites.
 If you need a soundtrack to your drive, check out our Spotify playlist full of mountain inspiration.